Robdowski/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+  A Relational database is a data that stores information in tables.
+(Rows and Columns) and SQL is the language we use to communicate with the database.
 - [ ] Why do tables need a `primary key`?
+  Tables need a primary key that is unique so that we are able to relate one table to another without overlap.
 - [ ] What is the name given to a table column that references the primary key on another table.
+  Foreign Key.
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+  If you have a many to many relationship between two tables, you will need a 3rd table to help translate the relationships.

 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.